 RSS Post Importer

-The RSS Post Importer plugin allows you to syndicate, curate, import, merge and display full text RSS feeds on your WordPress website or blog.
+The RSS Post Importer plugin lets you import, syndicate, curate, merge and display full-text feeds (RSS, Atom, etc.) on your WordPress website or blog.

-RSS Post Importer will fetch an RSS feed and publish the full content of each item in the feed as a standalone post.
+The plugin fetches an RSS feed and publishes the full article content of every item in your feed as a standalone post.

 For more details, go here: